MartaVeinberga/Stackoverflow-Data-Survey-Analysis/README.md

-# Stack Overflow Developer Survey Analysis: Data Professionals 2020-2025
+# Stack Overflow Developer Survey Analysis: Data Professionals 2021-2025

-An in-depth analysis of data professionals' trends, salaries, and preferences using Stack Overflow's annual Developer Survey data from 2020 to 2025.
+Analysis of data professionals' trends, salaries, and preferences using Stack Overflow's annual Developer Survey data from 2021 to 2025.

 ## 📊 Overview